-Cypress Rudloe, Managing Director
+Cypress Rudloe, Executive Director

 Cypress Rudloe is the Executive Director of Gulf Specimen Marine Lab.
 He is the brainchild of two of Gulf Specimen’s newest directions the Sea Mobile and Sharks and Chablis.
 The Sea Mobile is a mobile aquarium that travels throughout South Georgia and North Florida to schools to teach kids about marine sea life and environmental ecosystems and to protect them.
 Sharks and Chablis is an annual fundraiser for the aquarium that is held in the spring.
 The fundraiser helps raise funds for the annual operation of the facilities.
 It has over 300 to 400 people in attendance each year, and is the aquarium largest fundraiser.
 He has been attracted to the ocean and marine environment ever since he was a small child.
 He grew up collecting specimens on the boat for the aquarium, and it became an apparent he was more at home on the ocean than anywhere else.
 He was raised by Ann Rudloe and Jack Rudloe founders of the aquarium.
 They are highly respected in the field of marine biology and environmental conservation.
 He is a scuba diver, boat captain and generally a nice guy.
 He is very knowledgeable of the marine animals throughout the North Florida area and the different types of ecosystems found in the oceans.
 His plan is to expand the aquarium so that it can serve more people and continue its mission of teaching people about the marine environments and ways to protect them for future generations to enjoy.
 He is at the aquarium most days and you can e-mail him at Rudloe.Cypress@gulfspecimen.org.

-Jack Rudloe, President
+Jack Rudloe, founder

 Education: Independent study, Harvard Museum of Comparative Zoology, Yale Peabody Museum, Smithsonian Institution